8 inventory management KPIs to improve warehouse efficiency

 8 Inventory Management KPIs

-Managing a warehouse is a complex business.
+Managing a warehouse in the UK is a complex business.
 Lots of activities, processes and people are involved in ordering, receiving, storing, picking and shipping items with the ultimate aim of keeping customers happy with the correct orders that are on time.

 - KPIs need to be SMART – avoid any that are too broad and are difficult to quantify and measure.
 SMART goals are specific, measurable, achievable, relevant, and timely.
 So instead of saying “we’d like to increase our stock turnover” it becomes “we’d like to increase our sock turnover by 2% by the end of next quarter”.